Greg Smith (Oregon politician): Oregon House of Representatives

-During his terms in office, Smith has earned a 100% voting records with the Taxpayer Association of Oregon, Oregon Gun Owners of America, Oregon Farm Bureau, Oregonians for Food and Shelter, and the National Federation of Independent Businesses.
+During his terms in office, Smith has earned a 100% voting record with the Taxpayer Association of Oregon, Oregon Gun Owners of America, Oregon Farm Bureau, Oregonians for Food and Shelter, and the National Federation of Independent Business.
 The Oregon Cattlemen's Association has given Smith the "Lariat Laureate", their highest award.
 The Oregon Fair Association has given Smith the title "Grand Champion Legislator" for the work he has done on their behalf.
 He has also received the "Outstanding Freshman Legislator of the Year" award during the 19th Annual Oregon Rural Health Conference.
-The NRA has given Smith an A+ grade on his votes regarding gun related legislation.
+The NRA Political Victory Fund has consistently given Smith an A+ grade on his votes regarding gun-related legislation.
 In 2009, Associated Oregon Industries named Smith "A Champion for Oregon Jobs and Business."

+In January 2025, the Oregon Government Ethics Commission voted to investigate Smith over a possible failure to disclose a major source of household income.
+Smith said he misunderstood the law and updated his client list after the commission began its review.

+In February 2025, the United States Department of Defense suspended a $800,000 grant to the CDA after finding a funding request had false information about Smith's raise.
+In response, Republican politician Kerry McQuisten called for Smith to resign.

 Personal life

-He resides in Heppner with his wife Sherri and their five children.
+Smith resides in Heppner with his wife Sherri and their five children.
+He is a member of The Church of Jesus Christ of Latter-day Saints.

+Political positions

+Following the Standoff at Eagle Pass, Smith signed a letter in support of Texas Governor Greg Abbott's decision in the conflict.